This thread has now been closed to direct all further updates about this service release onto the new Beta release thread:

 Hopefully this thread will help answer "what might break if I update to this release?"

-If you find a new problem that is specific to this version, please file a bug report.
+If you find a new problem that is specific to this version, please file a bug report (if this link redirects to the top-level

 Please discuss older bugs that are unchanged in this release compared to the previous Stable version in Bugzilla instead.